Our friendly staff are here to help you.

 KC is a keen sportsman.
 Tennis has been a big part of his life and he has enjoyed volunteer coaching.
 Other sporting interests include golf, baseball and basketball.

-His wife Song is a pharmacist in also working in Inverell, and they now have a young son (Ian) born in mid 2017.
+His wife Song is a pharmacist and is also working in Inverell, and they now have a young son (Ian) born in mid 2017.

 His friendly and positive attitude, as well as his desire to be involved in the community, will see him as an asset to both our surgery and to the Inverell district.